Financial Instructions

 14. Gifts and hospitality

-14.1 Staff cannot accept gifts, hospitality or benefits of any kind from a third party which might be seen to compromise their personal judgment or integrity.
+14.1 Staff cannot accept gifts, hospitality beyond basic refreshments or benefits of any kind from a third party which may, or may be seen to, compromise their personal judgment or integrity.

 Gifts

-14.5 The Accounting Officer will report gifts of an exceptional value in their Governance Statement.
+14.6 The Accounting Officer will report gifts with a value over £25 in their Governance Statement.
 Gifts made during the year will be reported to the Audit and Risk Assurance Committee annually, at their first meeting of the next Financial Year.

 Hospitality